Differential forms on log canonical spaces in positive characteristic: The characteristic zero Extension Theorem revisited

 \subsection{Proof of ``\labelcref A$_n$ \imp\ \labelcref B$_n$''}

 This implication is by far the easier of the two.
-By~\cite{BCHM10}, the dlt pair $(X, D)$ admits a \Q-factorialization~\cite[Thm.~9.2]{Gra12}.
+By~\cite{BCHM10}, the dlt pair $(X, D)$ admits a \Q-factorialization.
+This is essentially a dlt modification in the special case of dlt pairs, cf.~\cref{sec fact res}.
+For the proof, see~\cite[Thm.~3.1]{KK10} and~\cite[Thm.~9.2]{Gra12}.

 As the Kodaira dimension is invariant under small morphisms, we may assume that~$\sA$ is \Q-Cartier.
 Under this assumption, the proof of~\cite[Thm.~7.2]{GKKP11} shows how to deduce that $\kappa(\sA) \le r$ from \cref A$_n$ and the standard Bogomolov--Sommese vanishing theorem for snc pairs~\cite[Cor.~6.9]{EV92}.
 The stronger statement that $\kappa_\cC(\sA) \le r$ can then be obtained from this by a branched covering trick as explained in~\cite[Sec.~7]{JK11}.
+Compare also~\cite[Thm.~7.3]{GKKP11} (which erroneously contains the extra assumption that $\dim X \le 3$).